csgong/blog/source/javascript/es6/es6_arrows.md

 # Arrows
 Arrows are a function shorthand using the => syntax.
 It supports both statement block bodies as well as expression bodies which return the value of the expression.

-Unlike functions, arrows share the same lexical `this` as their surrounding code.
+Unlike functions, arrows share the same lexical(does not bind its own this, arguments, super, or new.target) `this` as their surrounding code.

-It can not bind a different context
+These function expressions are best suited for non-method functions and they can not be used as constructors.

-`arguments` doesn't work inside arrow functions'
+Arrow functions are always anonymous.

 # Examples
 * Expression bodies